AayushiAgra/FindASeat/README.md

     - User 6 - ID: 999999999; Password: perry
 3. Other Notes:
     - When uploading an image for profile picture, please choose an image of size < 90 KB -> low image quality
-    - Google Maps screen may be initially slow to load
+    - Google Maps screen may be initially slow to load -> could trigger 'not responding', please re-run/restart the app
        - Limit: 2,500 requests per day
     - Please give time for components to make backend calls/populate
        - Example: toggling 'this week' and 'next week'